abcarroll/uncurses/README.md

 Aside from the obvious object orientation, if you are a previous user of php-ncurses or the ncurses C library, you will find a a few differences:

  * As mentioned previously, return values are more PHP-like.
 Most functions return ``true`` or ``false``, while php-ncurses confusingly returns an integer zero for success, and non-zero for failure.
-(This makes more sense in the C library, but not in PHP).
+(Note: php-ncurses did this to be a 1-to-1 wrapper for the C library, and it does make sense in the C library, but not so much in php-ncurses, or PHP itself).

  * Many php-ncurses functions are folded into single methods to reduce footprint, documentation, and frustration.
 For example, instead of two separate unctions `ncurses_mvaddstr()` and `ncurses_addstr()`, with one moving to the Y, X given, and the other not, I reduced this into single methods, like